Bissell Featherweight vs Eureka Blaze: Which Cleans Faster?

 Eureka Blaze Stick Vacuum Cleaner

 During our testing of the Eureka Blaze, the swivel steering immediately stood out.
 Maneuvering around kitchen stools took minimal wrist action compared to the rigid Bissell.
 The 18-foot power cord allowed me to cover two adjacent rooms without unplugging.
-The signature capture nozzle—a specific front-facing opening designed to suck up large debris rather than push it forward—successfully swallowed whole Cheerios on the first pass, though I found the 2-amp motor emits a distinctly whiny noise after five minutes.
+The signature capture nozzle—a specific front-facing opening built to suck up large debris rather than push it forward—successfully swallowed whole Cheerios on the first pass, though I found the 2-amp motor emits a distinctly whiny noise after five minutes.

-Maneuverability — Tie
+Maneuverability — Eureka Blaze Wins

 The swivel steering on the Eureka makes all the difference in tight spaces.
 I found myself gliding around dining chairs naturally, whereas the Bissell required picking the whole unit up to change angles.

-Reach & Cord Length — Tie
+Reach & Cord Length — Eureka Blaze Wins

 Three extra feet of cord sounds minor until you vacuum a hallway.
 The 18-foot cord on the Eureka let me clean our entire test kitchen and dining area without stopping, while the Bissell forced a plug change mid-room.

-Debris Pickup — Tie
+Debris Pickup — Eureka Blaze Wins

 Both models capture surface dirt and large crumbs efficiently on hard floors.
 In our testing, the Eureka grabbed large cereal pieces slightly better, but the Bissell matched its suction power on standard dust and lint.

-Dust Bin Capacity — Tie
+Dust Bin Capacity — Eureka Blaze Wins

 The Bissell offers a 0.67-liter dirt cup, which I filled halfway just doing a flight of stairs.
 The Eureka features an extra-large bin that comfortably held dirt from a full week of testing before requiring a trip to the trash.

-Weight & Portability — Tie
+Weight & Portability — Bissell Featherweight Wins

 If you have limited hand strength, the Bissell wins.
 I weighed both units, and the Bissell feels noticeably lighter than the 4-pound Eureka when lifting it above your head for cobwebs.